$C1$-Genericity of Symplectic Diffeomorphisms and Lower Bounds for Topological Entropy: Preliminaries

-Therefore, we can choose $\delta>0$ small enough depending on the symplectic basis fixed at begin, such that if $A$ is $\delta-$close to Id|W, then the linear map $B$ is $\eps-$close to $Id$, which finishes the proof.
+Therefore, for any $\eps>0$ we can choose $\delta>0$ small enough depending on the symplectic basis fixed at the beginning, such that if $A$ is $\delta$-close to $Id_W$, then the linear map $B$ is $\eps$-close to $Id$.
+The proof is finished. \end{proof}